Craft Fix

 See ghost & pumpkin attachment explanation for close up pictures.

-8. Attach a pumpkin face
+8. Attach a Pumpkin Face

 With the back of the pumpkin facing, put your hook through 2 loops near the top & side closest to you.
 Yarn over hook & pull through the pumpkin loops and the chain on your hook.
 Chain 10 & repeat near the top on the far side to attach it there.
-Chain 17.
+Chain 20.

-9. Attach the cat face
+9. Attach the Central Bat or Cat

 With the back facing you, insert your hook a little below the nearest bottom ear corner, close to the edge.
 Yarn over hook, pull through the cat loop & your chain.
 Repeat this process to make another slip stitch beside this moving inwards.
 Chain 12.